Skipperro/Gesundheit-Machine/README.md

 * Screaming kids - too similar to female sneeze.
 * Dropping microphone - too similar to sneeze directly into the mic.
 * Blowing into the microphone - same problem.
-* Laughing - some people laugh just the "sneezy" way.
+* Laughing - some people just laugh the "sneezy" way.

 ### Problem 3 - AI have some hardware requirements

 Initially I've simply created bigger and bigger neural networks to handle all the subtle edge-cases until I've finally was able to achieve 99,97% accuracy in validation dataset and have almost perfect sneeze-detection model.
 Problem is - I needed to detect sneezes in realtime.
 Using this big model required something like RTX 2060 GPU running constantly at full power.
 Raspberry Pi can provide only small fraction of this performance, so I had to optimize the neural architecture big way.

-Over the course of few weeks I've created and trained over 200 different networks, one after another, to test what changes will give most performance improvement with minimal accuracy reduction.
+Over the course of few weeks I've created and trained over 200 different networks, one after another, to test which changes will give most performance improvement with minimal accuracy reduction.

 The optimal network I found can run smoothly on Raspberry Pi and have still decent 93% accuracy.

 To avoid false positives from a single check I've added additional threashold - one positive detection still don't trigger the response.
-To trigger it a few checks in a row (usually over the span of 500 ms) must be classified as positive.
+To trigger "Gesundheit" a few checks in a row (usually over the span of 500 ms) must be classified as positive.

+With this workaround even Raspberry Pi provides satysfying results.

 ## How to build your own Gesundheit-Machine?